GLORY-JAIN/e-commerce-application-follow-along/README.md

 Using the retrieved _id, all orders associated with the user are fetched.

 The response contains all orders belonging to the user.

+### Milestone 27: My Orders Page

+ Welcome to Milestone 27!

+ In this milestone, we focused on creating the frontend page that displays all user orders.

+### Milestone 28: Cancel Order Feature
+Welcome to Milestone 28!

+In this milestone, we focused on adding a cancel order feature to the my-orders page and creating a backend endpoint for handling order cancellations.